GSA-TTS/10x-website/reports/fy22-impact-report/04-dark-matter.md

 What does this concept have to do with 10x?
 Well, we've borrowed the term and applied it to our field of inquiry, i.e., innovation in government technology.

 To us, dark matter is the value that 10x brings to the government that isn't product-shaped.
-It's not the combined value of the applications, research, and APIs we deliver—it's the powerful, but shapeless, ideas we generate along the way.
+It's not the combined value of the applications, research, and APIs we deliver — it's the powerful, but shapeless, ideas we generate along the way.
 And we think there's a real chance that 85% of the value that 10x delivers lies within these ideas.
 All we have to do is uncover them.

 <div class="calloutFullDark">
   <p>